w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

 When the `longdesc` attribute contains a fragment identifier (`#` followed by the `id` an the element on the same web page - a “hash link”), it refers to an element on the same web page that provides the long description.
-It addresses the same use case as for [Approach 2](#structurally-associating-image-and-long-description-with-aria-describedby), though the support by web browsers and assistive technologies may vary.
-An additional link (by applying [Approach 3](#a-text-link-to-the-long-description-adjacent-to-the-image)) is not needed when the long description is in close proximity to the image.
+It addresses the a similar same use case as for [Example 2, Approach 1](#structurally-associating-image-and-long-description-with-aria-describedby), though the support by web browsers and assistive technologies may vary.
+An additional link (by applying [Approach 2](#a-text-link-to-the-long-description-adjacent-to-the-image)) is not needed when the long description is in close proximity to the image.

 {::nomarkdown}
 <%= code_start %>